Summary & Highlights

 Tip 1: Got Gray Hair?
 Stay Away from Rimless Frames

 It can be intimidating to find the right pair of glasses.
-Having so many options can be overwhelming, which is why many men and women wind up opting for basic rimless glasses.
+Having so many options can be overwhelming, which is why many men and women opt for basic rimless glasses.
 Unfortunately, this bare-bones style doesn’t tend to be flattering, especially on seniors.

 Rimless frames don’t do anything to enhance your appearance, and they can actually make you look a lot older than you are.
-It may take time to find the best options, but you’ll feel more confident if you look for thicker frames that have some color to them.
+It may take time to find the best options, but you’ll feel more confident if you look for thicker frames with some color.

-Tip 2: Take a Look at Your Skin’s Undertones
+Tip 2: Take a Look at Your Skin Undertones

 No matter what color your frames are, you’ll want to wear something in a shade that flatters your skin tone.
 To find the most flattering colors, you’ll want to determine if your skin has cool, warm, or neutral undertones.

 The easiest way to determine your undertones is to look at the color of the veins on your wrist.
-If your veins are mostly blue and purple, it’s likely that you have cool undertones.
+You likely have cool undertones if your veins are primarily blue and purple.
 Mostly green veins mean you have warm undertones.
-If you have a mix of blue, purple, and green veins, it’s possible that you have neutral undertones.
+You may have neutral undertones if you mix blue, purple, and green veins.

 Matching the color to your skin tones can be a great way to keep from looking washed out with gray hair.